-Directory listing lets anyone browse filenames and subdirectories when a request lands on a folder that does not contain a default index file.
-That can expose backups, exported data, temporary uploads, or source trees that were never meant to be reachable from the web.
+Directory listing lets anyone browse filenames and subdirectories when a request reaches a folder that has no default index file.
+That can expose backups, exported data, temporary uploads, build artifacts, or source trees that were never meant to be public.

-Apache serves directory requests in two stages. mod_dir checks whether the requested directory contains a configured DirectoryIndex file such as index.html or index.php, and if no index file exists a generated listing appears only when the effective Options set still includes Indexes and mod_autoindex is loaded.
+Apache handles a directory request in two separate steps. mod_dir first looks for a configured DirectoryIndex file such as index.html or index.php.
+If no matching file exists, mod_autoindex can generate a listing only when the effective Options set still includes Indexes.

 Examples below use the Debian and Ubuntu layout with /etc/apache2/, apache2ctl, and the apache2 service.
-The normal hardening path is to remove Indexes in server configuration for the specific directory or vhost, while disabling mod_autoindex is a server-wide choice and .htaccess should be kept for cases where you cannot edit the main Apache config directly.
+The normal hardening path is to remove Indexes for the affected filesystem directory in server configuration.
+Use .htaccess only when the main Apache configuration is not available, and disable mod_autoindex only when no site on the server should ever expose generated directory indexes.

 Related: How to disable access to a directory in Apache